Czech Beer 2 – The Suds of Change

 Pilsner Urquell, first introduced in 1842, is a true icon among Czech beers

-Almost immediately after the fall of socialism, some of the big names in Czech brewing were sold off to foreign owners.
-The Prague based Staropramen brewery has been passed from one foreign owner to another since 2000 and has been owned by American based Molson Coors since 2012.
+Following the fall of socialism, several major Czech breweries were sold to foreign owners.
+The Prague-based Staropramen brewery, for example, has changed hands multiple times and has been owned by Molson Coors since 2012.

 IMG_1058